polterguy/polterguy.github.io/tutorials/sql-web-api/index.md

 code yourself.
 Then you provide Magic with an SQL statement, click the button, and Magic generates your HTTP endpoint 100% automatically.
 Of course the way it works, is similar to the CRUD generator parts, except this time the responsibility is reversed, allowing you to provide the SQL, and Magic to do the rest.

-And the endpoint can be easily secured, only providing access to whatever roles you want to have access to it 100% automatically for you.
+The endpoint can be easily secured, only providing access to whatever roles you want to have access to it 100% automatically for you.

 ## DRY code